 - Include multiple layers of fabric.

 - Be able to be laundered and machine dried without damage or change to shape.

 Requirements for Face Covers:

-- Alfred State has an approved policy on my.AlfredState.edu for Faculty/Staff Face Cover Requirements.
+- Alfred State has an approved policy on my.AlfredState.edu for Faculty/Staff Face Cover Requirements (password required).

-- The college has added new public health-specific Student Code of Conduct language that includes one section directly addressing student PPE use.
+- The College amended the Code of Conduct (pdf) to add an emergency addendum to make compliance enforceable.
 In part, the code says: Masks/face coverings must be worn in classroom settings in addition to maintaining 6 feet of spacing between individuals.”
 The student code also adds that “any time individuals come within 6 feet of another person who does not reside in the same residence (i.e., roommate), acceptable face coverings must be worn.
-Individuals should be prepared to wear a face covering if another person unexpectedly comes within 6 feet.
-Acceptable face coverings are required for individuals who are over the age of 2 and able to medically tolerate such covering."
+Individuals should be prepared to wear a face covering if another person unexpectedly comes within 6 feet Acceptable face coverings are required for individuals who are over the age of 2 and able to medically tolerate such covering"

 Inventory: Our inventory is significant, growing, and is managed primarily by the Office of Facilities.

 - Alfred State is providing a care kit to each student and employee that includes critical PPE; the kit includes a personal digital thermometer, two face coverings, refillable liquid sanitizer container (greater than 70 percent alcohol, acceptable for hands and as a disinfecting spray), a 12-inch microfiber towel, an anti-microbial door opener, and an information packet.
 These kits are in addition to the measures taken by facilities within the buildings and students are also instructed to arrive with multiple facial coverings to assist with laundering and damage